-We all know the advantages of black or dark colored clothes.
-Black clothes make us look more slim.
-Black clothes are chic.
-Black clothes make being a ninja easier to pull off.
+We all know the advantages of black or dark-colored clothes.
+Dark colors make us look leaner.
+Dark colors like black are chic.
+Dark colors make being a ninja easier to pull off.

-Each time you toss it in the washer or dry clean any piece of clothing - regardless of the color - there is a bit of damage to the fabric fibers.
-It doesn't matter how careful you or your cleaner may be, a little wear and tear occurs.
-That wear and tear affects the color and integrity of the fabric.
+Each time you toss it in the washer or dry clean any piece of clothing, regardless of the color, there is a bit of damage to the fabric fibers.
+It doesn't matter how carefully you or your cleaner handle clothes, a little wear and tear occur.
+That wear and tear affect the color and the integrity of the fabric.

 The first consideration when sorting clothes is to determine whether a garment should be washed at home or dry cleaned.
 If you don't know what to do, read the clothing care label.
-You may be able to use a home dry cleaning kit to fresh a dry clean only garment and save money.
-Home dry cleaning kits, which are easier on fabrics than a washing machine, can also be used on washable items like jeans or dark sweaters to freshen
+You may be able to use a home dry cleaning kit to freshen a dry clean only garment and save money.
+Home dry cleaning kits, which are easier on fabrics than a washing machine, can also be used on washable items like jeans or dark sweaters to freshen and remove odors.

 Always use the coolest water temperature possible when washing dark clothing.

 Unless your dark clothing is heavily caked with dirt, select a gentle or permanent press cycle for dark colors.
-These cycles have shorter wash cycles with less agitation that can damage fibers and cause them to look fuzzy and faded.
-Also choose a slower final spin cycle to avoid breakage of fibers.
+These cycles have shorter wash cycles with less agitation that can damage fibers and cause them to break and look fuzzy and faded.
+Also, choose a slower final spin cycle to avoid the breaking of fibers.

 This is a good place to mention that a front load washer or a top load washer without a center agitator is more gentle on clothing than a standard top load washer.
 More gentle agitation means less fiber breakage that causes clothes to look worn and faded.

 06 of 07